outscal/Patrolling-Enemies-Project-Instructions/Chap05-Conclusion.md

 See how easy that was.

+If you're stuck at somewhere then hold our hand buddy.
+We got you something.
+Check this 👉 [Repo](https://github.com/outscal/Patrolling-Enemies).

 ## Earn Learning points to get more rewards 🎁

 As you learn and upskill yourself, you can earn learning points.
 These points can be redeemed for rewards, as well as in tournaments.
 Free stuff to learn stuff, crazy right?